otrv4/otrv4/otrv4.md

 ### Obtaining prekeys

 TODO: It is valid for the server to return more than one prekey.
 Should the client decide what actions to take when the server returns more than one prekey?
 Or should these actions be defined in the protocol?

 ## Data Exchange

-This section describes how each participant will use the Double Ratchet algorithm to exchange [data messages](#data-message) initialized with the shared secret established in the DAKE.
+This section describes how each participant will use the Double Ratchet algorithm to exchange [data messages](#data-message).
+The Double Ratchet is initialized with the shared secret established in the DAKE.
 Detailed validation and processing of each data message is described in the [section on receiving encrypted data messages](#receiving-an-encrypted-data-message).

-A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" packet, and should not be displayed to the user (but it is still useful for key rotations).
+A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" packet.
+This message is useful for key rotations and should not be displayed to the user.

 ```
 Alice                                                                           Bob